ozmvege/OCI-LoadBalancer-SSL-DNS-WAF-NGINX/README.md

 # 2. Create Custom Image, Instance C0nfiguration, Instance Pool and Autoscaling.

-# Create Custom Image from the Server
+# Create Custom Image from the Server and launch new Instance with it
+- Create a custom Image from the Webserver and use it to launch a new instance.
+Here you could start a little Clean-UP and delete the first instance
-- Wait till running and check if u can see the webpage: <publicip:5000>
+- Wait until the new Webserver running and check if you can see the webpage: <publicip:5000>

 # From the Current Instance select Create Instance Configuration
 - Set up the Instance Config